ATPHHe/Customizable-Zombies/README.md

 2. Once your dedicated Server is creating and works, make sure your server is not running.
 If it is running, quit/shutdown your server by typing "quit" into the console and press enter.
 <br>![Imgur](https://imgur.com/JYX6VAr.png)

-3. To add "Customizable Zombies" to your server, run your game "Project Zomboid" and click "Host" from the title screen.
+3. To add "Customizable Zombies" to your dedicated server, run your game "Project Zomboid" and click "Host" from the title screen.
 <br>![Imgur](https://imgur.com/lcFyYls.png)

 4. Click "Manage settings...".
 <br>![Imgur](https://imgur.com/P4FgDkA.png)

-5. Click on "servertest".
+5. You should have a settings named "servertest" which was created when you started up your dedicated server from step #1.
 If there is no settings named "servertest", click "Create New Settings" and create a settings named "servertest".

 6. Click on "servertest" and edit the settings for it.

 7. Click on "Steam Workshop" and add "Customizble Zombies" from the dropdown list.
 <br>![Imgur](https://imgur.com/7ICzllZ.png)

 8. Click "Save".
+Start up your dedicated server to generate the configuration files, then shutdown the dedicated server.

 9. To edit the configuration files, navigate to your dedicated server's location.
 <br>My server is stored at "D:\Games\SteamLibrary\steamapps\common\Project Zomboid Dedicated Server".
 Your location may be different depending on how you installed your Project Zomboid Dedicated Server.